jcheshire32/startup/README.md

 * Application elements - Made the colors and spacing comfortable, different shades of brown because it's about gluten.
 Added functionality for the user to submit an image.
 * Application text content - Arial and sans-serif fonts
 * Application images - The top left of every webpage has a logo I made.
 The browse page has place holders for the images the user will be submitting.

+## React Deliverable
+The prerequisites are complete.
+For this deliverable I used JavaScript and React so that the application works for a single user.
+I also added placeholders for future technology.

+ Bundled and transpiled - done
+ Components - Login, submit, and browse.
+With mocks for login, WebSocket. login - You are prompted to login or create an account on the home page.
+Displays authenticated or unauthenticated components. database - Displays user submissions.
+Done locally no but will use database later. message dialog - similar to simon-react, for login stuff, shows messages application logic - The submitted finds will be displayed for users to browse.
+ Router - Routing between login and submitting components.
+ Hooks - I have useState for authentication and I get people's userName from local storage.